top of page

 Map features

-• To view information about an SBHC on the map, click on a marker or a healthcare provider.
+• To view information about an SBHC on the map, click on a marker or use the search bar.
+You can also use the filters to find SBHCs that offer particular services.

 • Information included for each SBHC site: